 - completion of probation

 If you have waited the requisite time period and have three or less disorderly person convictions, you record is likely to be expunged.
 However if you have four or more disorderly persons convictions, you are not eligible for expungement in New Jersey.

-How Do You Expunge an Arrest Record?
+How Do You Expunge an Arrest Record in New Jersey?